Hong Kong police fire tear gas after protesters throw petrol bombs

 The walls are named after the John Lennon Wall in communist-controlled Prague in the 1980s, which was covered with Beatles lyrics and messages of political grievance.

-Hundreds of pro-democracy protesters also gathered, chanting and singing, at a shopping mall near the subway station in Yuen Long, a few km to the northeast of Tuen Mun, to mark two months since activists were attacked by a mob.
+Hundreds of pro-democracy protesters also gathered at a shopping mall near the subway station in Yuen Long, a few km to the northeast of Tuen Mun, to mark two months since activists were attacked by a mob.

+Amid unrelenting chanting and colorful denunciations of Hong Kong leader Carrie Lam, they put their hands on their hearts as they sang “Glory to Hong Kong”, an anthem marking the territory’s promised wide-ranging autonomy when it returned to China.

+Riot police moved in on the streets outside the mall where protesters had set up road blocks.

 On the night of July 21, more than 100 white-shirted men stormed the station and attacked black-clad pro-democracy protesters returning from Hong Kong island as well as passers-by and journalists, wounding 45 people.